GerliP/ng5Test/README.md

-# Test
+# TestProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3
+Used an online tutorial (https://www.youtube.com/watch?v=oa9cnWTpqP8&t=234s) to learn Angular.
+Initial project done with Angular 5.
+It has now been upgraded to Angular 8.

 ## Development server